-2017 year was marked by the construction of a dedicated site to manufacture up to 500 units per year, site which is scheduled to open in Q1 2018.
-The site, with an area of 1,600 m2, located in Bois d'Arcy in the immediate suburbs of Paris, will have a 270 m2 clean room complying with ISO 7 standards.
+2017 year was marked by the construction of a new dedicated site to manufacture up to 500 units per year, site that was opened and certified in 2018.
+This site, with an area of 1,600 m2, located in Bois d'Arcy in the immediate suburbs of Paris, has a 270 m2 clean room complying with ISO 7 standards.
+Most of the production has already been transferred from Vélizy to Bois d'Arcy in 2018, and it is expected that this transfer will be finalized in the first quarter of 2019.